stefanbeller/lpc/source/docs/assets.rst

 Asset list
 ----------

-This is a list of all assets!
+This is a list of all base assets packaged for Liberated Pixel Cup.

 .. _assets-character-base: